 In the past few years I have seen more students who are very bright, hard-working, and grade-conscious, who are very comfortable when they have a list facts to memorize, or a formula to follow.
 Rather than thinking of a revision as an opportunity to develop, these students think more transactionally than organically about their learning, and prefer to see revision as a punishment for not getting it right the first time.
 I see it instead as an integral part of the critical thinking process.

-The freshmen who are enrolled in info-dump courses in anatomy or criminal justice sometimes expect a college writing class will be similar — lists of vocabulary words to use in grammatically correct sentences; reading comprehension quizzes to take, in order to prove the student is ready to be introduced, cite, and summarized quotations from readings the teacher has pre-selected because they contain the correct information.
+The freshmen who are enrolled in info-dump courses in anatomy or criminal justice sometimes expect a college writing class will be similar — lists of vocabulary words to use in grammatically correct sentences; reading comprehension quizzes to take, in order to prove the student can churn out paragraphs packed with details from readings the teacher has pre-selected because they contain the correct information.

 These students are sometimes baffled when they learn how much weight I give to the revision phase of the writing process.
 I use this image to help students understand with aI mean by revision: “Instead of dusting off that beat up sedan and calling it a second draft, transform it into a huge pink monster truck, or a time-traveling DeLorean, or a solar-powered jetpack.
 That’s revision.”